 4. The Strength of References’ Recommendations

 So after considering all of these items, a hiring manager will also check the impression that you were able to make to others.
 This is accomplished through reference checking.
-Hiring managers compare how positive your previous boss’ words about you with that of your competitor.
+Hiring managers compare how positive your previous boss’ words about you are with those of your competitor.

 5. Skillset Match